HOW TO APPLY FOR TUITION REIMBURSEMENT

 - Note that reimbursement is based on the member's net tuition cost.
 Scholarships, stipends, and other forms of reimbursement are deducted from the gross tuition cost before calculating the amount of reimbursement.
 Also, courses are sometimes offered in conjunction with conferences or workshops or have other fees connected to them.
 In these cases, only the actual tuition paid to the university for graduate credit is eligible for reimbursement, NOT registration fees for the conference or workshop, materials fees, or other non-tuition costs.*

 - Reimbursement in any given term will be allocated to all who apply on an hour-by-hour basis until all funds have been allocated.
 Members who are granted fee waivers will not get reimbursed for those hours – no double-dipping.

 - The fee waiver process outlined in Article 16.2 of the Master Agreement will be followed before tuition reimbursement funds are allocated.
-If you receive a three-hour fee waiver, you will receive tuition reimbursement only if funds that term are being allocated to a fourth hour of coursework.
+If you receive a three-hour fee waiver, you will receive tuition reimbursement only if funds that term are being allocated to the fourth hour of coursework.
 If you receive a one-hour fee waiver, you will receive available tuition reimbursement only for hours beyond the first hour.

 - Limitations may be placed on the number of hours for reimbursement available for each member.
 Each member is subject to a limit of 3 hours per term (this limit may be waived if additional funds are available).
 Note that these are maximums—actual reimbursement may cover fewer hours.